iOlivier/CryptoTouchBar/README.md

 4. Right-click, download and unzip this project. [master.zip](https://github.com/iOlivier/CryptoTouchBar/archive/master.zip)

-5. In your Mac's menu bar, click the Better Touch Tool `icon > Preferences`.
+5. Open the Better Touch Tool on your Mac and go to the `TouchBar` section.

 6. In the bottom left corner of the popup go to `Manage Presets`.